Esri/workflowmanager-createjob-widget/README.md

 Note: For widget development, run Web AppBuilder by appending `?id=stemapp` to the Web AppBuilder URL
   * Example: `http://hostname:3344/webappbuilder/?id=stemapp`

+### File types
+The Create Job widget makes use of several file type extensions.
+Enable these file types in your web server when deploying the widget:
+* woff / woff2
+*

 ## Configuration